General Child Psychology Track

 Rotation Description & Patient Demographics

-The Consultation/Liaison Service provides clinical consultations to the inpatient pediatric units, emergency room, and outpatient clinics at SCH as well as to community care providers.
+The Consultation/Liaison Service provides clinical consultations to the inpatient pediatric units and the emergency room at SCH.
 Primary consultations include safety/risk assessment, eating disorders, medically ill children presenting with needs for behavioral management of pain, somatoform symptoms, psychological distress related to medical conditions, and disruptive or non-adherent behavior.

 Training Experiences & Treatment Modalities